Private Martin P. Odenthal

 Odenthal Family Graves at Prospect Cemetery

-Previously, the Odenthal family had a memorial marker for Martin placed in Prospect Cemetery in Portage, Pennsylvania.
-Next to his memorial marker, his brother Albert who was also killed in the Solomon Islands.
+On June 24, 1948, the bodies of brothers Cpl.
+Albert O. Odental and Pfc Martin Odenthal were returned to Portage for reburial.
+On June 27, 1948 funeral services were held at Trinity E. U. B. Church with burial at Prospect Cemetery in Portage, Pennsylvania.
+Next to his marker, is the grave of his brother Albert who was also killed in the Solomon Islands.
 When their parents died, each was laid to rest beside their beloved sons.
-Father Wiliam J. Odenthal died December 10, 1949 and his wife Ida (Brunett) Odenthal died February 10, 1960.
+Father William J. Odenthal died December 10, 1949 and his wife Ida (Brunett) Odenthal died February 10, 1960.

 Farewell to a Warrior by John Innes